scipy-lectures/scientific-python-lectures/intro/help/help.rst

      :target: https://numpy.org/doc/stable/
      :width: 45%

-* Numpy's and Scipy's documentation is enriched and updated on a regular basis by users on a wiki https://numpy.org/doc/stable/.
+* NumPy's and SciPy's documentation is enriched and updated on a regular basis by users on a wiki https://numpy.org/doc/stable/.
 As a result, some docstrings are clearer or more detailed on the wiki, and you may want to read directly the documentation on the wiki instead of the